peterGdot/Pyther.Ioc/readme.md

 ```

 the container want to create a new shopping cart and see it requires a customer class.
-For this reason, a `Customer` instance is first created and passed as a parameter to the constructor of the ShoppingCart.
+For this reason, a `Customer` instance is first created (if not already done) and passed as a parameter to the constructor of the ShoppingCart.
-This nesting is recursive and takes into account “singletons” and “multiple” instances.
+This nesting is recursive and takes “singletons” and “multiple” instances into account.
-Of course, multiple constructor arguments are supported and cyclic dependencies are recognized when resolving via the `get` method and will fire a `Pyther\Ioc\Exceptions\ResolveException` exception.
+Of course, multiple constructor arguments are supported and cyclic dependencies are recognized when resolving via the `get` method and fires a `Pyther\Ioc\Exceptions\ResolveException` exception.

 ## More control
 This library gives you a lot control how objects will be instanced.